-Use a 1 inch paper punch to select your circle for the bezel.
+Use a 1-inch paper punch to select your circle for the bezel.
 Punch out the circle shape.

 Place your paper cutout on a sheet of wax paper.
 Brush a layer of ultra seal glue onto one side.
 Allow this layer to dry for 30 to 45 minutes.
 Peel it away and glue the other side.
-Allow to fully dry.
+Allow to thoroughly dry.

 If you want more details on how to seal papers for resin, this video will help:

 After both layers of glue have dried, peel the colored paper away from the wax paper.
 Trim the excess glue away with scissors.
 Trim close to the edge, but not exactly on the edge.
-If you trim too much glue away, you will expose the edge of the paper which will allow resin to seep in and stain the paper.
+If you trim too much glue away, you will expose the edge of the paper, which will allow resin to seep in and stain the paper.